 Brock Edward Lesnar was born on July 12, 1977 in Webster, South Dakota.
 In high school, Lesnar became involved in athletics, competing in football and amateur wrestling.
 He attended Webster High School, and placed third in the state as a heavyweight wrestler during his senior year.

-His athletic resume started to build even more during his time at the University of Minnesota, where he became NCAA Heavyweight Champion in 2000 for the Gophers.
-Before that, Lesnar placed 5th in the state wrestling championship while with Bismarck State College in 1997 before winning the heavyweight championship the following year.
+His athletic resume started to build even more during his time at the University of Minnesota, where he became NCAA Division I Heavyweight Champion in 2000 for the Gophers.
+Before that, Lesnar placed 5th in the National Junior College Athletic Association (NJCAA) heavyweight wrestling championship while with Bismarck State College in 1997 before winning the title the following year.

 In 2000, Lesnar was signed to the WWE to compete for the company’s then-developmental promotion, Ohio Valley Wrestling (OVW).
 In Ohio Valley Wrestling, he won the OVW Southern Tag Team Championships along with Shelton Benjamin.
 Just after two years as a professional wrestler, Lesnar debuted on an episode of Raw following WrestleMania.
 A few months later, after winning the King of the Ring, Lesnar defeated The Rock to become the WWE Champion for the first time.